-Is my spouse entitled to part of my stock options and other stock grants upon our divorce?
+Is my spouse entitled to part of my stock options, restricted stock, and other equity grants upon our divorce?

 Probably.
 It is important that you consult a divorce attorney experienced with the treatment of stock options and other types of equity grants under the state law that will apply to your property settlement and any child-support agreement.
 While there are some general trends, the treatment is far from similar in all states.

 In general, the outcome depends on four factors:

 - whether you live in a "community property" state